Onkar-Shintre/ML-Lab/README.md

 This repo serves as:

-*A reference for ML fundamentals
+*A reference for ML fundamentals.

-*A portfolio showcase for academic and project work
+*A portfolio showcase for academic and project work.

-*A study resource for exams and interviews
+*A study resource for exams and interviews.

 💡 How to Run